- Search The Registry

 *The birth of Edgar G. Brown is celebrated on this date in 1898.
 He was a Black activist, lobbyist, and journalist.

-Born in Sandoval, Illinois, Brown was the eldest son in a family of eight children, and his father, George Washington Brown, was a domestic worker for a prominent white-American family.
+Born in Sandoval, Illinois, Brown was the eldest son of a family of eight children.
+George Washington Brown's father was a domestic worker for a prominent white-American family.
 Brown attended Northwestern University, which was interrupted by his service in the Army during World War I. After his service, he returned to Northwestern and graduated in economics and business.
-After graduation, he worked as an advertising manager of the Madame C. J. Walker Co. in Indianapolis, as an editor of the Standard News of St. Louis, and as an administrative assistant and editor of the Federal Security Agency in Washington.
+After graduation, he worked as an advertising manager at the Madame C. J. Walker Co. in Indianapolis, as an editor of the Standard News of St. Louis, and as an administrative assistant and editor of the Federal Security Agency in Washington.

-Brown married Paris Toomer in 1926, and they had two sons, Edward G. Brown and Frederick L. Brown.
-Toomer was a founding member of the Wake-Robin Golf Club for Colored Women in 1937, and she was selected to the United Golfers Association National Afro-American Hall of Fame in 1963, after serving as that group's long-time tournament director.
-Brown transitioned to the Civilian Conservation Corps (CCC) with some assistance from his brother-in-law, Irvin H. McDuffie, who was President Roosevelt's personal valet.
-Although hired primarily to report on activities of Blacks in CCC work camps, Brown also utilized his position to agitate for the improved status of Black CCC workers, such as increasing their numbers as camp commanders and medical officers.
+Brown married Paris Toomer in 1926, and they had two sons, Edward G. Brown, and Frederick L. Brown.
+Toomer was a founding member of the Wake-Robin Golf Club for Colored Women in 1937.
+She was selected to the United Golfers Association National Afro-American Hall of Fame in 1963 after serving as that group's long-time tournament director.
+Brown transitioned to the Civilian Conservation Corps (CCC) with assistance from his brother-in-law, Irvin H. McDuffie, who was President Roosevelt's valet.
+Although hired primarily to report on the activities of Blacks in CCC work camps, Brown also utilized his position to agitate for the improved status of Black CCC workers, such as increasing their numbers as camp commanders and medical officers.

-Brown was also a four-time singles champion of the American Tennis Association, in 1922, 1923, 1928, and 1929.
+Brown was also a four-time singles champion of the American Tennis Association in 1922, 1923, 1928, and 1929.
 He also co-founded and served as president of the National Lawn Tennis Association.
-He campaigned for the First Congressional District of Illinois in Chicago, running against the incumbent, William L. Dawson, who Brown referred to as the "Black Apologist."
+He campaigned for the First Congressional District of Illinois in Chicago, running against the incumbent, William L. Dawson, who Brown called the "Black Apologist."
 In his campaign to unseat Dawson, Brown had the support of the Chicago Tribune.
-Edgar Brown died in 1954 while taking part in the Republican primaries for Congress after sustaining a heart attack while driving.
+Edgar Brown died in 1954 while participating in the Republican primaries for Congress after sustaining a heart attack while driving.